-Like native Houstonian Amir Safi, who won a slam poetry competition with his “Ode to Whataburger,” in which he quit literally praises Whataburger for its “honey butter chicken blessings.”
+For example, native Houstonian Amir Safi won a slam poetry competition with his "Ode to Whataburger," in which he quite literally praises Whataburger for its "honey butter chicken blessings."

-And we can’t forget that one Texan who custom made Whataburger-branded Nike sneakers.
-That’s a level of devotion not normally associated with other hamburger joints.
+And we can't forget that one Texan who custom made Whataburger-branded Nike sneakers.
+That's a level of devotion not generally associated with other hamburger joints.

 So if you think you love Whataburger, check out this list of Whataburger facts to see how much you know about your favorite Texan burger chain.